: The Rain Centre (Akash Ganga Trust)

 3 of 3: Value of design and the non-profit sector

-By Rainwater Club Posted on Tue 27 Dec 2011, over 12 years ago
+By Rainwater Club Posted on Tue 27 Dec 2011, almost 13 years ago

 Let me also put in my tuppence worth on this discussion having known Sekar Raghavan since about the time Akash Ganga was started or even slightly before.
 He has had many fellow riders but has outlasted them all :) and continues on his journey which now has branched also into eco-sanitation.